1. What is fatigue?

 Fail safe method:

-The design stress is related to the residual strength in the case of plane defects, and this design method allows for acceptable defects.
+The design stress is related to the residual strength in the event of planar defects, and this design method accommodates acceptable levels of such defects.

 Safety crack method:

 Certainly, the propagation of cracks that can be predicted with certainty is permitted.